complyue/edh-early-history/Tour/Readme.md

 - Things are prepared before you **go**

-  i.e. arguments are packed in a transaction run by the current thread
+  i.e. callee procedure arguments are packed, `case-of` target is evaluated, `for-from-do` loop iterable is constructed, all in a transaction run by the current thread

 - There is no _return_